apache/parquet-format/rle-bitpacked.md

   - under the License.
   -->

-# RLE-Bitpacked hybrid encoding
+# RLE/bit-packed hybrid encoding

-The RLE-Bitpacked hybrid encoding is a parquet-specific encoding that combines two well known encoding strategies, [RLE](https://en.wikipedia.org/wiki/Run-length_encoding) and bit-packing.
+The RLE/bit-packed hybrid encoding is a parquet-specific encoding that combines two well known encoding strategies, [RLE](https://en.wikipedia.org/wiki/Run-length_encoding) and bit-packing.
 Note that "combine" here means this encoding allows both encodings within the same stream, and, during encoding, it can switch between them.